Bounding volume hierarchy: Construction

+Top-down methods

-Top-down methods proceed by partitioning the input set into two (or more) subsets, bounding them in the chosen bounding volume, then keep partitioning (and bounding) recursively until each subset consists of only a single primitive (leaf nodes are reached).
+Top-down methods proceed by partitioning the input set into two (or more) subsets, bounding them in the chosen bounding volume, then continuing to partition (and bound) recursively until each subset consists of only a single object represented by a leaf node.
 Top-down methods are easy to implement, fast to construct and by far the most popular, but do not result in the best possible trees in general.

+The most crucial part for this approach is to decide how to partition objects in a node's region among the node's children.
+This can be done with a splitting plane to split a node's bounding volume into partitions so that having to traverse many child nodes is minimized.
+Simply using the midpoint of volume centroids for splitting might be a sub-optimal choice, as illustrated in the figure, where a big overlap volume occurs.
+Hence, good splitting criteria such as the surface-area heuristic (SAH) are often used with equal-size buckets of splitting planes, so that only at these splitting points, re-calculation of SAH is required.

+Bottom-up methods

 Bottom-up methods start with the input set as the leaves of the tree and then group two (or more) of them to form a new (internal) node, proceed in the same manner until everything has been grouped under a single node (the root of the tree).
 Bottom-up methods are more difficult to implement, but likely to produce better trees in general.
-Some recent studies indicate that in low-dimensional space, the construction speed can be largely improved (which matches or outperforms the top-down approaches) by sorting objects using space-filling curve and applying approximate clustering based on this sequential order.
+One study indicates that in low-dimensional space, the construction speed can be largely improved (to match or outperform top-down approaches) by sorting objects using a space-filling curve and applying approximate clustering based on this sequential order.

+One example for this is the use of a Z-order curve (also known as Morton-order), where clusters can be found by simply taking a linear pass through a Morton-ordered array of leaves.
+Given the independent clusters of leaf nodes, sub-trees can be constructed in parallel and then further combined to form higher nodes.
+This parallelization makes the BVH construction very fast and can also be implemented in a hybrid manner, where all sub-trees are combined followed by a top-down approach.

+Online methods

-Both top-down and bottom-up methods are considered off-line methods as they both require all primitives to be available before construction starts.
+Both top-down and bottom-up methods are considered off-line methods as they both require all objects to be available before construction starts.
 Insertion methods build the tree by inserting one object at a time, starting from an empty tree.
 The insertion location should be chosen that causes the tree to grow as little as possible according to a cost metric.
-Insertion methods are considered on-line methods since they do not require all primitives to be available before construction starts and thus allow updates to be performed at runtime.
+Insertion methods are considered on-line methods since they do not require all objects to be available before construction starts and thus allow updates to be performed at runtime.